spencerhooks/air-visual-card/README.md

 ![example](images/example.PNG)

-This is a Home Assistant Lovelace card that uses the [AirVisual Sensor](https://www.home-assistant.io/components/sensor.airvisual/) to provide air quality index (AQI) data and creates a card like the ones found on [AirVisual website](https://www.airvisual.com).
-Requires the [AirVisual Sensor](https://www.home-assistant.io/components/sensor.airvisual/) to be setup.
-Tested with Yahoo and Darksky Weather component.
+This is a Home Assistant Lovelace card that uses a local sensor to provide air quality index (AQI) data and creates a card like the ones found on AirVisual website.
+Requires a local AQI sensor.
+Tested with Plantower PMS5003 sensors running on ESPHome nodes.

+## Forked from https://github.com/dnguyen800 Instructions below have not been updated.

 ## Features
   - Card colors and icons change depending on AQI level